jbenison/hilbert/README.md

 | BM_IndexToXY/8     | 12 ns     | 12 ns  | 59964364
 | BM_IndexToXY/32    | 12 ns     | 12 ns  | 59845939

-All the relevant code is in the [cpp file](https://github.com/jbenison/hilbert/blob/master/hilbert/hilbert.cpp)
+All the relevant code is in this [header](https://github.com/jbenison/hilbert/blob/master/hilbert/hilbert.h)

 A discussion can be found [here](http://threadlocalmutex.com/?p=126).